-So do your little ones get sufficient omega-3 from their diet, or should you consider supplementing their diets in order to increase their omega-3 levels?
+So does your little one get sufficient omega-3 from their diet, or should you consider supplementing their nutrition to increase their omega-3 intake?

-This article will take an in-depth look at the benefits and functions and possible side effects of omega-3 supplements to help you determine whether your kids should take them.
+This article will take a look at the benefits and functions and possible side effects of omega-3 supplements to help you determine whether your kids should take them.

 What are omega-3s?

 In short, omega-3s fatty acids are a group of polyunsaturated fatty acids.
 These fatty acids are essential because your body cannot produce them naturally, so we must obtain the right amount from food or supplements.

 There are three main types of omega-3 fatty acids:

 There are 3 types of omega-3, thosse are: eicosapentaenoic acid (EPA), docosahexaenoic acid (DHA) and alpha-linolenic acid (ALA).